 Money Saving Tip #2 – Coffee

 All of the one and two bedroom suites at the Vidanta Mayan Resort accommodations come with a coffee maker.
 This includes, the Luxxe Villa Studio (but not the regualar Luxxe studio) and the Loft studio.
 The Mayan Palace, Grand Mayan and regular Luxxe (some call it a condo) studio do not.
-All that remains is a trip to one of the easily accessible grocery stores to pick up somep good ground coffee cafe, (we get something in a brown pouch labeled 100% Arabica)..
+All that remains is a trip to one of the easily accessible grocery stores to pick up somep good ground coffee cafe, (we buy a brand called Garat in a brown pouch labeled 100% Arabica)..
 If you are a sissy like me, don’t forget the sugar (azucar) and the cream.
-Many places have half and half now.
+Most places have half and half now.
 You will have to buy more sugar than you need, unless you also plan to make your own margaritas (see below)

 You will also want to buy some bottled water (also under Money Saving Tip #5).
 The resort water is drinkable, but has a chemical taste that will ruin the beauty of your morning cup of joy.